-In the current study, signage may have encouraged STEM-related talk and questionasking (Figure 2) in comparison to the control exhibit, which although STEM-themed, did not include such signage.
-As in Hanner et al. (2019), the question sign may have prompted caregivers to use some of the question stems from the sign (i.e., why, how, who), leading to increased question-asking.
-Additionally, as in Song et al. (2017), the signs may have suggested to caregivers that the exhibit offered educational opportunities.
+to use some of the question stems from the sign (i.e., why, how, who), leading to increased question-asking.
+In addition, as in Song et al. (2017), the signs may have suggested to caregivers that the exhibit offered educational opportunities.
 Although caregivers asked more questions in an exhibit that explicitly prompted the use of questions, it is intriguing that a simple sign could increase questioning, a behavior that is difficult to promote in schools and has required in-person training in other studies of museum exhibits (e.g., Haden et al., 2014).
-Interestingly, these results are in contrast to Haden and colleagues' (2014) study, which found signs were ineffective in promoting parents' question-asking in a STEM exhibit.
+Interestingly, these results are in contrast to Haden et al.'s (2014) study, which found that signs were ineffective in promoting parents' question-asking in a STEM exhibit.
 Although the caregivers in our sample asked fewer questions overall than those in Haden et al. (2014), caregivers did ask more questions in Parkopolis than in the control in the current study.
-Further, observation time in Haden et al., (2014) was 7 to 12 minutes longer than observation time in the current study.
-Regardless, the contrasting findings raise the possibility that perhaps signs, alone, are not sufficient to encourage parental questioning.
+Furthermore, observation time in Haden et al. (2014) was 7-12 min longer than observation time in the current study.
+Regardless, the contrasting findings raise the possibility that perhaps signs alone are not sufficient to encourage parental questioning.
 Instead, the intentional design of the entire informal learning space may play a key role in parent-child interaction.